 The orange cotton fabric will be used in the front of the ears.
 Cut 2 pieces of orange fabric into the same shape and size as the ears.
 Then, cut them a little bit smaller than the ears, so that the black edges will show behind the orange parts of the ears.

-Next, roll the horn into a desired shape and attach pins to it to keep it rolled while sewing.
+Next, roll the horn into the desired shape and attach pins to it to keep it rolled while sewing.
 Sew the horn by hand.
 Make sure you also close the tip of the horn, so that it looks neat and gets a nice shape.
-I wasn’t quite happy with the tip of my horn, but I fixed it with the gold colored twine later.
+I wasn’t quite happy with the tip of my horn, but I fixed it with the gold-colored twine later.

 Sew the horn to the elastic band, so that the horn points forward.
 Sew the horn by hand.

-At this point, you might want to try the headband on to see if the horn is pointing to a desired direction.
+At this point, you might want to try the headband on to see if the horn is pointing in the desired direction.
 If not, you can fix it by sewing.